|

 * Pride in correct detail as firearms collectors know intimately each part and

-fitting on particular Marks and models.
+fitting on particular marks and models.

 or worn scabbard locket.